AWESOME THINGS TO SEE AND DO

 - The Gondwana Rainforests – 60,000 hectares in southeast Queensland.

 - Riversleigh Fossil Site – part of earth’s evolutionary history located in Boodjamulla.

-- The Reef is not only a Heritage Site, but also one of the Wonders of the World.
+- The Great Barrier Reef, the world’s largest living ecosystem.
+The Reef is not only a Heritage Site, but also one of the Wonders of the World.
 It’s the largest coral reef which is 2300 kilometres long and the biggest living thing on the planet.
 There are 1500 species of fish and 300 types of coral in the reef.
 You can go swimming, diving, snorkelling and sailing in the magnificent waters of the Great Barrier Reef.
 I enjoyed snorkelling here with my children many years ago, and it was a magical experience sharing that with them.
 It is something everyone should do at least once, and it’s perfect for all ages and swimming abilities.
 I recommend going on an organised tour like one of those listed below, where you are taken out to a pontoon in the middle of the reef.

 There are more than 200 national parks to explore in Queensland.
 Some of them are:

 - Undara Volcanic National Park in North Queensland.

 - Springbrook National Park in Springbrook, has stunning waterfalls.

 - The Daintree Forest is the oldest rainforest still in existence in the world and a UNESCO site.